crowdfightcovid19/req-550-Syria/README.md

 Note that each simulation already generates figures specific of that simulation.
 So the fillowing scripts generate figures or perform statistical analysis across simulations with different sets of parameters.

-* `model_output_summaries.R`: Creates a table with means and stdv of all the variables for different population classes.
+* `model_output_summaries.R`: Creates a table with all the simulations specified, computing the means and stdv of all the variables considered in the model  and for all the population classes.

 * `model_output_summaries_plotMaster.R`: Main script to simultaneously plot different experiments (i.e. combinations of simulations with different parameters).
 Several experiments can be plot in a single run, each described in a file called `input_parameters_multiple_output_summaries_$label.csv`.
 Dependencies:
     * `extract_subtable_output_summaries.R`: Extracts the subset of simulations correspondent to the experiment.